URGENT ACTION

 having contact with foreigners.
 When asked if he had finally accepted the

-charge that he had acted against national security, he replied, "I accepted the
+charge that he had acted against national security, he replied, "I

 charge of acting against national security to the extent that I said that I had